codewithmohan0/To-do-list-app/README.md

 # To-do-list-app
-Created this app as a project
+Created this app as mine project
 Still learning python
 (Trying to do better)